WHAT DO WE MEAN?

 Co-payment

-A co-payment is a portion of the cost of treatment or medication for which you are responsible, usually to pay for a portion of the cost of care that is not covered by a medical scheme.
+A co-payment is a portion of the cost of treatment or medication for which you are responsible.

 Designated service provider (DSP)

-This is a healthcare provider or group of providers chosen by the Scheme to provide diagnoses, treatment and care to members in respect of one or more prescribed minimum benefit conditions.
+This is a healthcare provider or group of providers contracted by the Scheme to provide diagnoses, treatment and care to members in respect of one or more prescribed minimum benefit conditions.
 This includes doctors, pharmacies and hospitals.
-When you choose not to use a DSP, you may have to pay a portion of the cost of the consultation or treatment from your own pocket.
+When you choose not to use a DSP, you may have to pay a portion of the cost from your own pocket.

 A DTP links a specific diagnosis to a treatment and therefore broadly indicates how each of the approximately 270 PMB conditions should be treated.